monetadao/dchf/README.md

 ### Deploy

-Be aware than before running the deployment scripts you need to make sure the different packages are installed (`npm i`)
+Prior to running the deploy scripts you need to make sure the required packages are installed (`npm i`).

-Do the following steps to deploy the whole infrastructure:
+Then, proceed along the following steps to deploy the entire protocol:

-1. Create a `secrets.js` from the template `secrets.js.template` file.
+1. Create a `secrets.js` file in the project's root folder from the template `secrets.js.template`.
 Add the `INFURA_API_KEY`, the `DEPLOYER_PRIVATEKEY` and the `ETHERSCAN_API_KEY` for mainnet deployment (or the Goerli parameters for testnet deployment).
 2. Update the addresses on lines 16-18 in `deployment/deploymentParams/deploymentParams.mainnet.js` (or the goerli file for testnet deployment) to reflect your specific setting.
 The Deployer address needs to reflect the private key set in the `secrets.js` file.
-Verify the oracle addresses on lines 5-18.
-The parameter `GAS_PRICE` should be fine and your deploy transactions risk getting stuck if the value is changed.
+Verify the oracle addresses on lines 5-18 and parameter `GAS_PRICE` (if `GAS_PRICE` is too low you risk your deploy transactions getting stuck).
-3. You can choose to either deploy only the MONETA contracts (moneta token, vesting) or the whole infrastructure.
+3. You can choose to either deploy only the Moneta contracts (see `MON` folder) or the entire protocol.
 Set the parameter `MON_TOKEN_ONLY` to handle this
 4. Run `npx hardhat run deployment/deploymentScripts/mainnetDeployment.js --network mainnet` (or the Goerli references for testnet deployment), to deploy the contracts.
 5. You can check and verify the contracts by checking the output file in `deployment/output/mainnetDeploymentOutput.json`.